cisco-docs/ltrxar-3100-sdwan/docs/templates/sdwan/sites/site.md

 ### Examples

 Example-1: The example below shows how to assign router to a single device configuration group, list variables for device-specific fields in features under this configuration group and specify configuration should not be deployed to the device.

-!!! info
-    For variables under Security Policies, they are defined a bit differently with a `vedgePolicy/` prefix.
-For example, a variable named `zbfw_dip_pl_1` in security policy will be defined as `vedgePolicy/zbfw_dip_pl_1`
+This also include association of policy group with policy variables.

 ```yaml
 sdwan: